eclipsesource/tabris-js/doc/cordova.md

 These plug-ins have tested with Tabris.js and a [demo](https://github.com/eclipsesource/tabris-js/tree/master/examples/cordova) can be found among the Tabris.js examples.

 ## Other Cordova Plug-Ins
 To use Cordova Plug-Ins not part of the Developer App you need to add them during the [build](build.md) process.
+Plug-Ins that are added during the build process cannot be tested with the Developer App.

 Most of the Plug-Ins will work out of the box but not all.
 This is because Tabris.js uses a **native UI** and **no HTML5**.
 As a result all Plug-Ins that manipulate the DOM will not work.

 Plug-Ins that have been tested with Tabris.js are tracked as [GitHub issues](https://github.com/eclipsesource/tabris-js/issues?utf8=%E2%9C%93&q=label%3A%22compatibility+cordova%22).
 If the Plug-In is confirmed to work the issue is closed.
 Please feel free to add issues for Plug-Ins that you tested.